 2. I take advantage of my flexible work hours.

 Although I can’t control the timing of rehearsals and concerts, I can generally set my own hours.
-When I have gigs I can usually schedule lessons around them.
-When I know that a show will run very late, I adjust my teaching schedule the next morning to make sure I get the rest I need.
+When I have gigs, I can usually schedule lessons around them.
+When I know that a concert will run very late, I adjust my teaching schedule the next morning to make sure I get the rest I need.

 I also schedule breaks in between lessons and appointments, so I can catch my breath and prepare for my next activity.
+I used to be constantly sprinting from one activity to the next, with hardly a moment to eat or catch my breath.
 Not rushing has made a huge impact on my stress level!

 For years I compared myself to other type A’s, thinking there must be something wrong with me for not jumping up at 6am to go running before work.
-Finally, it clicked: I often work late, and my medication has me sleeping up to eleven hours a night.
+Finally, it clicked: I often work late, and I function best on nine to ten hours sleep.
 Starting early simply doesn’t work for me.

-Just because some people start work at 8am, and some work until 11pm, that doesn’t mean I have to work from 8am—11pm to “keep up.”
-I work a different 9 to a different 5, and I work hard: it doesn’t mean I am lazy.
+Just because some people start work at 8:00 am, and some work until 1:00 am, that doesn’t mean I have to work from 8:00 am—1:00 am to “keep up.”
+I work a “different 9 to a different 5”, and I still work hard: it doesn’t mean that I’m lazy.
 I am remembering back to when I worked the 11pm—7am shift at Denny’s during my undergrad… there are many ways to carve out a work day!

-I decided that my earliest start time would be 10:00am, and it works nicely.
-Unless I have a late show, I try to be in bed by 10:00pm.
+I decided that my earliest start time would be 10:00 am, and I try to finish teaching by 7:00 pm.
+It works nicely.
+Unless I have a late concert, I try to be in bed by 10:00pm.

 3. I can often work from home.

-Because my work involves playing music, I am very fortunate to be able to do so at home, and to have a bright, spacious studio space for teaching and rehearsing.
+Because my work involves playing music, I am very fortunate to be able to work from home, and to have a bright, spacious studio space for teaching and rehearsing.
 Many of my musician colleagues have to teach for music schools or rent studio space because playing music at home disturbs their neighbours.
-Our downstairs neighbour is very understanding, and I in turn keep the music between 10am and 9pm.
+Our downstairs neighbour is very understanding, and I in turn keep the music between 10:00 am and 9:00 pm.